MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-reference.md

 ---

 You can specify multiple conditional rules per field.
 However, you can only specify a single driving field per conditional rule.
 You can't nest conditional rules.
 Supported actions for each process model include those listed in the following table.
+For the syntax structure and examples, see [Assign conditional-based values and rules](assign-conditional-based-values-and-rules.md).

 ---
 :::row:::